-The first two pages of the PTM are presented here (Exhibit A and B, next page); the full model is shown in Appendix C. These first two pages serve as an abbreviated version of the model and may be very useful depending upon the audience.
+The first two pages of the PTM are presented here (Exhibit A above; and Exhibit B, next page); the full model is shown in Appendix C. These first two pages serve as an abbreviated version of the model and may be very useful depending upon the audience.
 The first page of the model presents the context in which the program operates identifying active partners and acknowledges the oversight responsibility of the program's Advisory Board.
 It also highlights additional outreach efforts associated with the program that extend beyond the program's core.
 The second page of the PTM provides a schematic overview of the program "a map" of the elements of the model suggesting how each may relate to the other.
+(Graphics created by L. Hudson.)